ClickHouse/clickhouse-docs/docs/en/cloud/manage/backups.md

 ## How backups work in ClickHouse Cloud

 ClickHouse Cloud backups are a combination of “full” and “incremental” backups that constitute a backup chain.
-The chain starts with a full backup, and incremental backups then take over the next several scheduled time periods to create a sequence of backups.
+The chain starts with a full backup, and incremental backups are then taken over the next several scheduled time periods to create a sequence of backups.
 Once a backup chain reaches a certain length, a new chain is started.
 This entire chain of backups can then be utilized to restore data to a new service if needed.
 Once all backups included in a specific chain are past the retention timeframe set for the service (more on retention below), the chain is discarded.

 In the screenshot below, the solid line squares show full backups and the dotted line squares show incremental backups.
 The solid line rectangle around the squares denotes the retention period and the backups that are visible to the end user, which can be used for a backup restore.
 In the scenario below, backups are being taken every 24 hours and are retained for 2 days.